Barriers and challenges of hybrid instruction

 Barriers for students

-• Students can have difficulty learning on their own and not be able to immediately ask questions if they are unsure about the material (Kennedy and Newcombe, 2011).
+• Students can have difficulty learning independently and be unable to immediately ask questions if unsure about the material (Kennedy and Newcombe, 2011).

-• Students need to understand what will happen in and out of the classroom when they select a “blended” course.
+• Students must understand what will happen in and out of the classroom when selecting a “blended” course.

 • Students have typical barriers related to cost, time, location, available learning & teaching preference.